Scholars Showcase

 • Expand Portfolio with Technology

-If the pandemic has taught us anything, technology is a critical tool in communication and job performance.
+Technology is a critical tool in communication and job performance.
 The 3MT will allow students to expand their professional network through a juried presentation that will provide more exposure to research and build their professional portfolio and resume.

 • A single static PowerPoint slide is permitted.
 No slide transitions, animations or ‘movement’ of any description are allowed.